AttiaBatool79/Wireless_And_Mobile_Network/Lab_2_Simulation_of_Communication_System/Task_01/task01_report.md

 # Communication System Simulation - Task 01

-This project simulates how signals are processed in a communication system using MATLAB.
+This task simulates how signals are processed in a communication system using MATLAB.
 It demonstrates key steps such as signal modulation, rectification, filtering, and frequency analysis.
 The output includes visual graphs showing how signals are transformed at each stage.

 ---